 On the other hand, I can remember when the only real computers filled rooms with refrigerator-sized boxes and ran up huge electric bills for power and cooling.
 I have also been a frequent visitor to a nursing home and noticed that the aides could sometimes get a brief respite from their jobs by enjoying things like cat videos on their phones.
 However unlikely it was that an aide might want to read my blog on a quick break, they should not be forced to look elsewhere just because I am an old fart with an unresponsive theme.
 So I resolved to fix #2.
 Someday.

 When someday finally came in 2016-04, I found that theme shopping is easier now, with a preview capability that lets me see how one of my own posts would look on a phone rather than just how a demo would look on a computer.
 I also had plenty of my own posts to play with.
 With some experience in blogging, I was willing to forego printed previews.
 I could tolerate crappy printing and be content with a theme whose perversities in displayed pages either were minor enough to ignore or could be worked around by adding attributes to a few HTML tags.
 (As a frugal Yankee, I still wanted to avoid paying for extensive customization unless I actually needed it.)
 Several themes looked OK until I saw what they did to block quotes: they maimed them with an ugly distracting decoration.
-I am a big user of block quotes and do not know how to work around this sin.
-I do know how to work around Satellite’s sin of using an absurdly light font color for block quotes, and I can ignore the use of a similar font color for my tag line.
+I was a big user of block quotes and did not know how to work around this sin.
+I did know how to work around Satellite’s sin of using an absurdly light font color for block quotes, and I can bypass the use of a similar font color for my tag line by not having a tag line.

 So I switched to Satellite and went over all my posts, retrofitting them with a few workarounds, a few small unrelated updates I had been intending to do someday, and a few small wording changes to make the flow of text around narrow images look good on all devices.
 Only 1 post required nontrivial rearranging to look good on a phone.
 The whole process took roughly 4 times longer than I had expected, as is common in software engineering.